BDC Hamburger Icon

 Our communications with Ooma were positive.
 The company’s agents responded quickly to our online chat requests.
 They could answer questions adequately about how the system works and explain the features of each service plan.

 Like the resources from competing vendors, Ooma’s knowledge base is comprehensive.
-The setup and use are intuitive in most cases, so little instruction is needed.
-However, we prefer seeing more visuals in tutorials and guides.
-Also, while Ooma has a community forum, the business section could be more active.
+The setup and use are intuitive in most cases, so little instruction is needed, but we prefer seeing more visuals in tutorials and guides.
+Although Ooma has a community forum, the business section could be more active.

 Limitations

-Hands down, Ooma is the best business phone system for businesses most concerned about usability and we commend the provider for continually improving the UX and feature set.
-Still, this solution is not best suited for teams that want an all-in-one collaboration platform or require generative artificial intelligence (AI) tools.
+Hands down, Ooma is the best business phone system for companies most concerned about usability, and we commend the provider for continually improving the UX and feature set.
+Still, the solution is not best suited for teams that want a global communications platform or require generative artificial intelligence (AI) tools.

-The systems from RingCentral and Dialpad both possess valuable AI-powered capabilities.
+Our 8×8 review discusses its international tools for businesses with global branches and clients.
+The company’s systems, like those from RingCentral and Dialpad, possess valuable AI-powered capabilities.
 Recent updates give RingCentral the edge for remote collaboration and video conferencing, while our Dialpad review describes how sales and recruiters can leverage DialpadGPT to gain insights from voice calls.

 Methodology